murainah/murainah/README.md

 <div align="center">

 - I'm Abubakri Murainah, a passionate **Data Scientist**
-- I'm interested in NLP, Computer Vision, and AI
+- I'm interested in NLP and AI
 - I'm open to roles and collaborations.